Sleeping on your belly

 Three quarter position

 This is also known as the SOS position.
-With the help of a pillow or cushion, place it between your thighs to allow proper blood flow and relieve muscular tension and ease your joints, which are going to be tired from carrying the added weight of your little one growing.
+With the help of a pillow or cushion, place it between your thighs to allow proper blood flow and relieve muscular tension and ease your joints, which are going to be tired from carrying the added weight of your child growing.
 Don't hesitate to take many pillows and place them under your arms, under your belly, behind your back (to prevent rolling over during the night).

 Stress less, sleep more